 In 1961, Jimmy Toppi Sr. purchased the property.
 Toppi renamed the buildings after “Beyond the Blue Horizon,” a song from the 1930 film Monte Carlo.
 The Blue Horizon hosted international, regional and state title fights.
 It was voted the #1 boxing venue in the world by The Ring magazine; Sports Illustrated called it “the last great boxing venue in the country.”
 The Legendary Blue Horizon closed in June 2010.

 The Philadelphia Historical Commission added the Legendary Blue Horizon to the local register of historic landmarks in 2015.
-However, only the Broad Street façades were protected.
-Four years later, Orens Bros. is back before the PHC Architecture Committee to seek final approval of its design of the front façades.
+However, only the Broad Street façades are protected.
+In 2019, Orens Bros. went before the PHC Architecture Committee to seek final approval of its design of the front façades.
 The developer plans to demolish the brownstones and construct a hotel.

 PHC staff recommended the Committee deny final approval of the design.
 And indeed it did.
 The Architecture Committee voted to send the developer back to the drawing board.

 All That Philly Jazz Director Faye Anderson provided public comment in support of the Commission staff’s recommendation: